 Figure 2: SARS-CoV-2 lineages identified by whole-genome sequencing at HUG from samples (Ct-value \leq 32) collected from Geneva residents (Sentinella specimens excluded).
-Sequencing is still ongoing for week 19.
-A total of 120 sequences were included in this analysis.
-Note that sequencing has been shifted towards hospitalized patients since the beginning of 2023.
+Sequencing is still ongoing for the month of July.
+A total of 368 sequences were included in this analysis.